23W-GBAC/Melise_Rocha/_posts/2023-12-05-How_to_read_MRI_nifti_files.md

 # Exploring MRI Images with Nibabel in Python - Printing the header
 ## I am going to teach you how to use Python Nibabel Library to read MRI NIFTI files!

 Medical imaging is crucial for understanding the complexities of the human body.
-Python offers powerful libraries like Nibabel that facilitate the manipulation and analysis of medical imaging data, particularly MRI images.
+Python offers powerful libraries like Nibabel that facilitate the manipulation and analysis of medical imaging data.

 ## The Nibabel Library
 Nibabel is a Python library designed for working with neuroimaging data formats such as NIfTI and ANALYZE, commonly used in MRI studies.
 It simplifies the process of handling these images, making it an indispensable tool for researchers and practitioners in the field.